 Co-director of UC Comparative Iberian Studies Working Group

-His research focuses on comparative approaches to Luso-Hispanic literatures, in both the Latin American and peninsular contexts, with emphasis placed on the late 19th/early 20th centuries, on the essay, and on literary relations between writers operating in the Spanish- and Portuguese-speaking worlds.
+His research focuses on comparative approaches to Luso-Hispanic literatures, in both the Latin American and peninsular contexts, with emphasis placed on the late 19th/early 20th centuries, the essay, and literary relations between writers operating in the Spanish- and Portuguese-speaking worlds.
 He is active in public debates on Iberian studies, and is a translator (Portuguese to English) of literary and critical texts.

 EDUCATION AND DEGREES